ziamohseni/plantvillage-disease-detector/README.md

 # Plant Disease Detection Project

 This project aims to detect plant diseases from images using a convolutional neural network.
 It includes training and inference codes, and a Docker-based development environment for easy setup.
+You can train your model or use our trained model.

 ## Getting Started